 Youโre talking your dog for a walk when you meet a friend, also walking their four-legged pal.
 As you make small talk, the dogs sniff each other out and begin to play.
 Soon, things get carried away, and you stare, mortified, as your dog mounts the other and starts vigorously thrusting.
 Why do dogs do this sort of thing?
 And what can be done to stop it?

-You’re talking your dog for a walk when you meet a friend, also walking their four-legged pal.
+You’re taking your dog for a walk when you meet a friend, also walking their four-legged pal.
 As you make small talk, the dogs sniff each other out and begin to play.
 Soon, things get carried away, and you stare, mortified, as your dog mounts the other and starts vigorously thrusting.

 You’ve invited your boss over for dinner, and he’s sitting on the couch, making friends with your dog.
 Without warning, your dog gets a little too friendly, straddles the boss’ leg, and begins to hump enthusiastically.
 You visualize your career passing before your eyes.